dwindleduck/Mancala/PLANNING.md

 ### Game set up
 - Both sides of the board have six Pits
 - Each Pit starts with four Stones totaling 48 stones on the board
-- All the Stones are the same and are used interchangeably
+- All the Stones are the same and are used interchangably
 - Facing their side of the board, each player's Store is to the right